rebelsky/csc207/handouts/faq.md

 labs) I use a form of XML called Docbook.
 But Docbook is wordy, so for other pages (e.g., the daily outlines and eboards), I use Markdown.
 I also have a bunch of scripts to help with all of this.
-You can find the scripts and source code on github.
+You can find the scripts and source code on GitHub.

 _I was curious about if and how we should report errors we see in the course web site and in any assignments or exams we’re given, and if